 Under the CARES ACT in 2020, denominational retirement plan participants were temporarily able to apply for coronavirus-related distributions (CRDs) under certain government-described situations.

 Participants had to self-certify.

-Penalties and tax withholding are waived for coronavirus-qualified distributions from retirement plan accounts.
+Penalties and tax withholding were waived for coronavirus-qualified distributions from retirement plan accounts.

-Provided the eligibility criteria are met, the CARES Act waives the 10% early withdrawal penalty that would otherwise impact those currently employed and under age 59 1/2, and eliminates the 20% tax withholding for coronavirus-related distributions of up to $100,000 across qualified retirement plans and IRAs.
+Provided the eligibility criteria are met, the CARES Act waived the 10% early withdrawal penalty that would have otherwise impacted those then employed and under age 59 1/2, and eliminated the 20% tax withholding for coronavirus-related distributions of up to $100,000 across qualified retirement plans and IRAs.

-Note: While the 20% withholding will not be automatically taken at the time of distribution, the distribution remains taxable.
-You have the option to direct TIAA to withhold the percentage at the time of distribution or you may pay taxes due over a three-year period.
-We suggest you consult with your personal tax advisor in order to make a plan based on your particular circumstances.
+Note: While the 20% withholding would not have been automatically taken at the time of distribution, the distribution remained taxable.
+Participants requesting CRDs had the option to direct TIAA, the Plan's Recordkeeper, to withhold the percentage at the time of distribution or the participant would be able to pay taxes due over a three-year period.
+Participants were and are urged to consult with their personal tax advisor in order to be in compliance with all tax requirements.

-Key Point: The Act allows you to return withdrawn funds to the plan within three years regardless of that year’s contribution limit, making it easier to replace the amount of your distribution in your retirement account.
+Key Point: The Act allows participants to return CRD-withdrawn funds to the plan within three years of distribution regardless of that year’s contribution limit.
+This was meant to make it easier for participants to return the amount of any CRD to their retirement account.

-Note: The funds timely returned to the plan will not be subject to income tax.
+Under the CARES Act provisions, CRD funds timely returned to the plan are not subject to income tax.